 Gross monthly income is the amount of your salary before taxes are withheld.
 This figure is needed to determine your debt-to-income ratio.

 DTI is the percentage of your gross monthly income that is used to pay your existing debts.
 Lenders consider a manageable level of debt to be less than 40% of your gross monthly income.

 If your personal loan requires a minimum length of time, such as 36 months, you will incur extra fees or penalties as stated in your loan agreement if you pay it off early.
 Some lenders do not charge prepayment fees or penalties.

 Secured vs. Unsecured Personal Loan

 Personal loans are usually unsecured, which means that the debt is solely based on the loan agreement and related document you sign.
 A secured personal loan means collateral has been given to the lender as security for the debt.
 This is typically a lien on your property, such as your car title, a bank account or certificate of deposit.
 If you don’t repay the loan as agreed, the lender can take the collateral to satisfy the debt.

 Fixed Interest Rate

-A down payment is the cash portion pay out-of-pocket when you obtain a mortgage to buy a home.
+A down payment is the cash portion paid out-of-pocket when you obtain a mortgage to buy a home.
 Using a personal loan as a down payment is not acceptable to mortgage lenders.

-Debt consolidation occurs when you use a personal loan to pay off other loans or credit cards so that you have only one monthly payment with a lower interest rate.
-Whether this is the right strategy for you depends on a careful analysis showing what you will ultimately be paying on your new personal loan versus continuing your current debt payments.
+Debt consolidation occurs when you use a personal loan to pay off other loans or credit cards so that you have only one monthly payment.
+Whether this is the right strategy for you depends on a careful analysis determining what you will ultimately be paying on your new personal loan versus continuing your current debt payments.
 If you will end up paying more on your new loan, this might not be a good strategy for you.